All articles

 Borneo Rainforest Lodge, Danum Valley Book with us

-Upper Premium — priced by logistics, not by service depth.
+Upper Premium.
+Priced by logistics, not by service depth.
 Set inside the Danum Valley Conservation Area — one of the world's oldest and most intact stretches of lowland rainforest — this is a naturalist-led lodge rather than a resort: chalets and villas on stilts above the forest floor, a canopy walkway, and guiding widely regarded as the best in Sabah.
 The logistics (light aircraft or long road transfer, multi-night minimum) are part of the cost, not an add-on.

-Insider verdictFrequent-traveller reports describe this as the clear standout among Borneo's rainforest lodges, with repeat guests rating a second stay even better than the first thanks to newer villas with proper butler service.
-Book the Villa category over the standard chalets if it's within reach — the difference in comfort at the end of a jungle day is real.
+Insider verdict — Frequent-traveller reports describe this as the clear standout among Borneo's rainforest lodges, with repeat guests rating a second stay even better than the first thanks to newer villas with proper butler service.
+Book the two-storey Premium Villa category over the standard chalets if it's within reach — the difference in comfort at the end of a jungle day is real.

-Best for: Serious wildlife access; the region's best guiding; a genuine once-in-a-trip stay
+Best for: serious wildlife access; the region's best guiding; a genuine once-in-a-trip stay

 Book with us →